 HRC Praises Introduction of Resolution Condemning Use of Dangerous Psychological Practices

-At a Capitol Hill press conference earlier today, Congresswoman Jackie Speier (D-CA) announced the introduction of the Stop Harming Our Kids (SHOK) resolution.
+Washington– The Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual, and transgender (LGBT) civil rights organization, today praises the introduction of the Stop Harming Our Kids (SHOK) resolution by Congresswoman Jackie Speier (D-CA).
 SHOK is a resolution expressing the sense of Congress that sexual orientation change efforts are dangerous and harmful and should be prohibited from being practiced on minors and Congress encourages each State to enact a law that prohibits such efforts.
-HRC Legal Director Brian Moulton joined the Congresswoman, survivors of these dangerous practices, and representatives from the National Center for Lesbian Rights and the Southern Poverty Law Center, whose work in these efforts has been instrumental.
+SHOK was introduced at a Capitol Hill press conference earlier today.

 Psychological practices to change one’s sexual orientation or gender identity have not only been debunked as junk science, but have also been proven harmful to children and adults.
 California Governor Jerry Brown signed a bill into law earlier this year banning these practices, after successful lobbying efforts by National Center for Lesbian Rights and Equality California.
 All major medical and mental health organizations have criticized reparative therapy and warned of its harms.
 Those organizations include: the American Psychological Association, the American Psychiatric Association, the American School Counselor Association, the American Academy of Pediatrics, the American Medical Association, the National Association of Social Workers, the American Psychoanalytic Association, the American Academy of Child and Adolescent Psychiatry, and the Pan American Health Organization.
 Learn more at www.hrc.org/reparativetherapy.